 Technical geography

-There are several concepts related to technical geography that are considered central attributes of the discipline.
-In one paper, autocorrelation and frequency are listed as the concepts that technical geography is based upon.
-Central to technical geography are the technologies surrounding cartography and map production, which is only possible through cartographic generalization.
+Several concepts in technical geography are considered central attributes of the discipline.
+In one paper, autocorrelation and frequency are listed as concepts on which technical geography is based.
+Central to technical geography are the technologies surrounding cartography and map production, which are only possible through cartographic generalization.
 More than just reducing the overall level of information, cartographic generalization helps discover patterns and trends in data that underlie many techniques and technologies employed and investigated by technical geographers.

 Autocorrelation is a statistical measure used to assess the degree to which a given data set is correlated with itself over different time intervals or spatial distances.
 In essence, it quantifies the similarity between observations as a function of the time lag or spatial distance between them.
 Autocorrelation can be positive (indicating that similar values cluster together) or negative (indicating that dissimilar values are near each other).
 Spatial autocorrelation involves the correlation of a variable with itself across different spatial locations.
 Temporal autocorrelation involves the correlation of a signal with a delayed copy of itself over successive time intervals.
 Autocorrelation is the foundation of Tobler's first law of geography.
 Spatial autocorrelation is measured with tools such as Moran's I or Getis–Ord statistics.